 likes to write things down and is a firm believer in the John Lennon quote,"If someone thinks that love and peace is a cliché that must have been left behind in the Sixties, that's his problem.
 Love and peace are eternal."
-Her eighth young adult book, DELICATE, was published by Cormorant's Dancing Cat Books imprint in fall, 2015.
+Her ninth young adult book, JUST LIKE YOU SAID IT WOULD BE, is available now and is full of movie references and giddy love for Dublin, Ireland.
+She'll make her middle grade debut with Cormorant's Dancing Cat Books imprint in fall, 2017.

 Yesterday, in Review & in the U.K.

 by C. K. Kelly Martin / /

 Home late last night after a sublime Leonard Cohen show (that I wish I was still at!), I'm mucho groggy today but am interrupting my Internet break to point folks in the direction of my guest blog entry on "Reconnecting with Your Lost Love of Writing" over at Adventures in YA & Children's Publishing.
 If you've lost that loving feeling lately, this post might be for you.
 Signed copies of Yesterday and My Beating Teenage Heart are up for grabs too!